 As a result of shifting to Common Core State Standards (CCSS), Washington state mandated that all school districts implement Smarter Balanced Assessments (SBA) starting in 2014-15.
 The new assessments are aligned to the CCSS.

 The SBA replaced the reading, writing and math Measurement of Student Progress (MSP) tests for students in grades three through eight and the reading and writing High School Proficiency Exam (HSPE) in grade 10.
-Students in grade 11 also take the SBA in English language arts (ELA) and math.
-Students in the classes of 2017 and 2018 will fulfill their state assessment graduation requirements by passing the SBA in ELA, one math exit exam and the Biology EOC.
-Students in the class of 2019 will be required to pass the grade 11 SBA in ELA and math to fulfill their state assessment graduation requirements
+Students in the classes of 2017 and 2018 will fulfill their state assessment graduation requirements by passing the SBA in ELA or math at the graduation cut score level, or one math exit exam, and the Biology EOC.
+Students in the class of 2019 will no longer have access to math exit exams and will be required to pass the SBA in ELA and math at the graduation cut score level, as well as the Biology EOC, to fulfill their state assessment graduation requirements